www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility-and-design/weekly-t43-ensure-that-website-design-is-accessible-and-good.md

       Maybe just deactivate the link and add an appropriate note.
     * [ ] Better style news and notifications.
     * [ ] Fix news and notifications links, as some link text do not correspond to the linked content.
+* [ ] JavaScript is not working on iPhone and Safari.
 * [ ] In some documents there are empty lists.
 Is this correct?
 * [ ] Lists in texts does not look good compared to lists in the meta column.
 * [ ] The parent pages are not correct.
 See http://localhost:8443/net/splitcells/network/guidelines/inherently-broken-and-rotten-by-design.html .